 She squirmed.
 Finally, she managed to get a leg free.
 She kicked him hard in the face.
 She was rewarded with the brutal sound of Connor’s nose shattering.
 The air filled with the tangy, metallic scent of blood.
 She kicked him again, dislodging a few yellowing teeth.
 Still, his grip would not relent.

 She thrashed, urgently trying to shake him from her.
-Her heart beat so hard within her chest it was painful, especially with her chest bound so tightly.
+Her heart beat so hard within her chest it was painful.
 Her breath came out in short, quick gasps.
 Somehow, she managed to maintain some semblance of calm, or, at least, the will to survive.

 She gritted her teeth.
 The only thing for it was to shoot the bastard, but the gun was beyond her grasp.
 She still had her second gun, though, a pocket-sized Derringer.
 Not exactly her style, but she couldn’t be too choosy.
 If she could just get at it, it would do the trick.

-Even as Connor tried to tear her face off with his teeth, Annabel reached into her belt, fending him off with her other hand.
+As Connor tried to tear her face off with his teeth, Annabel reached into her belt, fending him off with her other hand.
 Finally, she managed to find the pistol.

 Connor’s jaws gnashed.
 She drew the weapon and aimed it at him.
 He seemed not to notice.
 He snapped at her fingers, dripping spit onto her chest.